rogierschouten/ts-events/README.md

 myEvent.post("hi!");

 // flush only my own queue
-myQueue.flushEmpty();
+myQueue.flush();
 ```

-### flushOnce() vs flushEmpty()
+### flushOnce() vs flush()

 Event queues have two flush functions:
-* flushOne() calls all the events that are in the queue at the time of the call.
+* flushOnce() calls all the events that are in the queue at the time of the call.
-* flushEmpty() keeps clearing the queue until it remains empty, i.e. events added by event handlers are also called.
+* flush() keeps clearing the queue until it remains empty, i.e. events added by event handlers are also called.

-The flushEmpty() function has a safeguard: by default, if it needs more than 10 iterations to clear the queue, it throws an error saying there is an endless recursion going on.
+The flush() function has a safeguard: by default, if it needs more than 10 iterations to clear the queue, it throws an error saying there is an endless recursion going on.
 You can give it a different limit if you like.
-Simply call e.g. flushEmpty(100) to set the limit to 100.
+Simply call e.g. flush(100) to set the limit to 100.

 ## Condensing events